dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 - AR models' effects last infinitely far into the future
 	- Each observation is dependent on the observation before
-- In an MA model, the effect of previous periods only persists $q$ periods into the past
+- In an MA model, the effect of previous periods only persist for $q$ periods
 	- Each error is uncorrelated with previous errors